smcgdub/Discover-Ireland-MS2-Project/testing.md

 * When the user enters their details and clicks search flights a new page will open on the main skyscanner website.
 This redirect is also mentioned in the text above so the user knows what to expect.
 * There is an ability for Skyscanner approved partners to incorporate the Skyscanner booking engine onto their page however as this is only a small project it was not possible to implement this feature as we are not an approved travel partner.

-**6. YouTube Video**
+**6. Video JS Player**

-* All of the YouTube videos from the tourist board are loading correctly.
+* All of the videos are loading correctly.
 They do not autostart and users must press play themselves to start the video.
-The user can also adjust the volume of the video in the controller.
+The user can also adjust:
+1. The volume of the video in the controller.
-* While viewing the site on Firefox (Version 86.0 on Mac) users are given the option to continue to watch the video in a pop out window while the continue to browse the website.
+2. Make the video full screen
+3. Watch the video as picture in picture
+4. Download the video

 **7. Google Map**